Two Held With Weapons In Sargodha - UrduPoint

 Two Held With Weapons In Sargodha

-Police claimed on Tuesday to have arrested two persons and recovered weapons from their possession
+Police on Saturday arrested two persons and recovered weapons from their possession

-SARGODHA, (UrduPoint / Pakistan Point News - 2nd Feb, 2021 ) :Police claimed on Tuesday to have arrested two persons and recovered weapons from their possession.
+SARGODHA, (UrduPoint / Pakistan Point News - 6th Feb, 2021 ) :Police on Saturday arrested two persons and recovered weapons from their possession.

-On the directions of DPO Zulfiqar Ahmed, the police along with other law-enforcement agencies conducted bio-metric identification of more than 50 people and searched 30 houses of industrial area and Chak 13-NB and arrested two persons for possessingweapons.
+The police along with other law-enforcement agencies conducted a search operation inthe limits of Mela police station and arrested two persons for possessing illegal weapons.

 Further investigation was underway.